ParkJaeHyon/ParkJaeHyon.github.io/README.md

-  # ECOSTAT_04
+  # ECOSTAT

-  This is a code bundle for ECOSTAT_04.
-The original project is available at https://www.figma.com/design/CQ5a3XjBuBxpxsKES4ixWe/ECOSTAT_04.
+  This is a code bundle for ECOSTAT.
+The original project is available at https://www.figma.com/design/Rjq8txJpMNa6hw0EGRGDhi/ECOSTAT.

   ## Running the code